MLHale/nebraska-gencyber/teachers/containers/README.md

 ## Volume configuration

 Caution 😡:
-By default a mounted volume allows full read/write by the container
+By default, a mounted volume allows full read/write by the container
 This allows exceptions to the `Process Isolation`  principle

 - May set it to read-only (Least privilege principle)